pablogsal/memray/docs/attach.rst

 you're attempting to attach to, depending on what it's doing at the point when we attach.
 We advise only using this as a debugging tool on development machines.

+There is also a known effect when attaching to a process that has never imported the ``threading`` module: In Python 3.9+ the interpreter will assign the wrong name to the main thread if threading is later imported by the script.
+That should not have any major effect on the behavior of the program, but is important to Be aware of.
+In older Python versions is possible that the interpreter shows an error on exit.
+This is due to `a known bug
+<https://github.com/python/cpython/issues/81597>`_ that has not been fixed in
+Python 3.8 and earlier.

 If you do find some case where ``memray attach`` either doesn't work or causes a crash or deadlock, we want to hear about it!
 Please `file a bug report`_